-Join our ambassadors who organize book drive to empower children across the country.
+Partners with us to organize book drive, to empower children across the country.

-"With the Support of our Volunteers, We can Empower Millions of Disadvantaged Children to Overcome Education Inequality to Bridge the Huge Literacy Gap"
+"With the Support of our Volunteers, We can Empower Millions of Disadvantaged Children to Overcome Education Inequality, to Help Bridge the Huge Literacy Gap.

 THE BOY THAT HARNESSED THE WIND

-(Lessons About The Power of Access to Books and Determination)
+(Lessons About The Power of Access to Books as a Learning Opportunity)